-Arrrrrffff, my escapaders!
+Arrrrrffff, escapaders!
 Let’s talk more about healthy travel.
 One thing that can easily ruin your travel plans is getting sick.
 I HATE getting sick!
 Well, who doesn’t?
 Yet being sick on your dream vacation (or any trip) is even more deplorable; imagine all the time and money that went into planning your 3-week honeymoon trip to the Greek Islands and now you’re stuck in your hotel room with the horrific flu?
 Being healthy while traveling is imperative to having a good time.
 Yes, healthy travel equates to happy travel.
 But, nevertheless, we all know that getting sick is sometimes inevitable, regardless of where you are.
 Unexpected circumstances related to your health can end every ounce of fun that you were having instantaneously.
-In order to prepare to battle sickness abroad, I am sharing with you my own list of 8 MUST-HAVES for healthy travel:
+In order to prepare to battle sickness abroad, I am sharing with you my own list of 8 MUST-HAVES for healthy travel (for humans):

 #1 Must-Have for Healthy Travel: Travel Insurance

 For years, I traveled abroad without any type of insurance.
 Now I realized how “un-smart” I was!
 Healthy travel is prepared travel.
 Preparing for unforeseen events (beyond sickness) is crucial.
 What if a motorbike runs me over as I try to cross the busy streets of Hanoi?
 What if I can’t adjust to the high altitude in Cusco?
 What if I get food poisoning from Guangzhou street food?
 What if I injure myself during white river rafting in the Balsa River?
 Seriously, ANYTHING can happen!
 Of course, we don’t want to be pessimistic, but we should always be prepared.
 Many think that travel insurance is unnecessary, but TRUST ME – you’ll be glad to be insured if any unfortunate event arises.
 No one wants a big FAT bill from a 3-hour hospital visit for IV.
 Protect yourself!
 You’re paying for a peace of mind and the little money spent is well worth it.
 It’s comforting to know that I can see a dentist in London if I ever break my front tooth.
 There are many travel insurance carriers out there, but I use World Nomads whenever I travel internationally; they cover emergency accidents and sickness, emergency evacuation, trip delays/cancellations, and even stolen belongings among many others.
 They offer 2 plans: Standard and Explorer (Explorer has higher limits and Collision Damage Waiver).
 My friend, who submitted a claim for his stolen laptop in Bangkok, said he was reimbursed in a timely manner.
 The best part is that you can easily extend coverage if you are having a little too much fun in Paris and decide to stay another month.
 You can get a quick quote here – keep in mind that it’s perfectly fine to NOT know your exact itinerary.
+RoamRight is another great option for travel insurance and price comparison.

 #2 Must-Have for Healthy Travel: Recommended prescriptions for travel from your medical provider